schaeferjakob/script_dissertation/README.md

 Additional scripts that cannot be assigned to the above folders are stored here.
 These include, for example, scripts for visualising data or for statistical evaluation.

+## Bayesian optimizer
+Scripts for optimising the input variables for the calculations are stored here.
+The optimisation is based on a Bayesian optimiser.

 <hr/>
 The scripts deposited here are the intellectual property of Jakob Schäfer.
 They are for information purposes only.
 Any liability is excluded.